List of The Legend of Zelda: Breath of the Wild and Tears of the Kingdom characters

 Some of the main characters from The Legend of Zelda: Breath of the Wild, as seen in Hyrule Warriors: Age of Calamity.
 Counter-clockwise from top: Revali, Mipha, Urbosa, Link, Terrako, Daruk, and Princess Zelda.
 In the background are Guardians, Moblins, Bokoblins, and Calamity Ganon circling Hyrule Castle.

 Nintendo's action-adventure game The Legend of Zelda: Breath of the Wild is a game in The Legend of Zelda series, originally released in 2017 for the Wii U and Nintendo Switch.
 Following a century of stasis in the Shrine of Resurrection, an amnesiac Link awakens to the kingdom of Hyrule ravaged by Calamity Ganon.
 He sets out to free the spirits of the Champions, the riders of four enormous animalistic machines known as Divine Beasts, rescue Princess Zelda, and save Hyrule by defeating Calamity Ganon.
 The game's sequel, The Legend of Zelda: Tears of the Kingdom, released in 2023 exclusively for the Nintendo Switch, takes place a few years after the defeat of Calamity Ganon and expands on its predecessor's map and cast of characters.
 In this game, Link works to defeat the newly revived Ganondorf and save Hyrule again, while Zelda is time-displaced and must figure out a way back to her time.

-Link is the sole playable character in both games.
+Link is the sole playable swordsman in both games.
 Throughout both games, he encounters multiple characters such as: Robbie and Purah, a pair of Sheikah researchers who operate the Hateno Tech Lab; Master Kohga, leader of the Yiga Clan; Hestu, a large, maraca-playing Korok who upgrades Link's inventory slots with Korok Seeds; Urbosa, a Gerudo chief and Champion of the Divine Beast Vah Naboris; and Sidon, the younger brother of Champion Mipha, prince and eventual king of the Zora, and the Sage of Water.
 Many of these characters, including Link, reappear in Breath of the Wilds alternate timeline prequel spin-off Hyrule Warriors: Age of Calamity.
 Some characters reappear in its follow-up Hyrule Warriors: Age of Imprisonment, a prequel to Tears of the Kingdom which takes place during the flashback sequences depicting the Imprisoning War.

 Breath of the Wild is the first canon Zelda game to implement full voice acting, which is continued with its sequel Tears of the Kingdom, although Link remains a silent protagonist in both games.
 According to series producer Eiji Aonuma, this decision was made following the first time he heard a character's voice early in the game development, a moment which he felt "was really striking emotions."
 Both games were released to universal acclaim, being nominated for and winning multiple gaming awards.
 While the voice acting in both games received some criticism, the characters were generally well received by multiple gaming publications.
 Certain characters, in particular Purah, Urbosa, and Sidon, became fan favorites and were identified as standout characters.